Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Graph Algorithms.md

 #### Dynamic Computational Graphs

 [A Dynamic Computational Graph is a mutable system represented as a directed graph of data flow between operations.
 It can be visualized as shapes containing text connected by arrows, whereby the vertices (shapes) represent operations on the data flowing along the edges (arrows).](https://ai.stackexchange.com/questions/3801/what-is-a-dynamic-computational-graph)

+[The main difference between frameworks that uses static computation graph like Tensor Flow, CNTK and frameworks that uses dynamic computation graph like Pytorch and DyNet is that the latter works as follows, a different computation graph is constructed from scratch for each training sample, forward and backward propagation are then take place so in another words the user is free to use different networks for each input sample but this of course will cost you a little overhead but don’t worry frameworks like DyNet has an optimized C++ backend and lightweight graph representation.
+Experiments show that DyNet’s speeds are faster than or comparable with static declaration toolkits while the static graph frameworks the graph is defined once and then the optimization graph compiler then produced optimization graph and all the training samples are then feed to this graph .On the one hand, once compiled, large graphs can be run efficiently on either the CPU or a GPU, making it ideal for large graphs with a fixed structure, where only the inputs change between instances.
+However, the compilation step itself can be costly, and it makes the interface more cumbersome to work with.](https://mc.ai/dynamic-vs-static-computation-graph/)

 * https://courses.cs.washington.edu/courses/cse547/18sp/slides/computation_graphs.pdf
 * https://courses.cs.washington.edu/courses/cse547/18sp/